ricwheatley/Pete-Eebot/docs/web_ui_evolution_plan.md

 1. **Core engine (unchanged in principle):**
    - domain + application orchestration remains the source of business logic.
-   - CLI remains first-class for operations and incident fallback.
+   - CLI becomes a development/testing tool; production user operations move to web UI and background jobs.

 2. **Hardened service API layer:**
    - keep FastAPI but formalize into: